PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 * *c* = *k*<sub>bind</sub> · *l*<sub>0</sub> · *t*<sub>0</sub> = 2500

-In this case, if we solve for [*LT*], we obtain [*LT*] = 36.492; the steady-state concentration has decreased as anticipated.
+In this case, if we solve for [*LT*], we obtain [*LT*] = 36.492; the steady state concentration has decreased as anticipated.

-**STOP**: What do you think will happen to the steady-state concentration of *LT* if the initial concentration (*l*<sub>0</sub>) increases or decreases?
+**STOP**: What do you think will happen to the steady state concentration of *LT* if the initial concentration (*l*<sub>0</sub>) increases or decreases?
 What if the dissociation rate (*k*<sub>dissociate</sub>) increases or decreases?
 Confirm your prediction by changing the parameters above and solving the quadratic formula for [*LT*].
 {: .notice--primary}

+## Steady state ligand-receptor concentrations for an experimentally verified example

-Let's use our formula to show how we could determine the steady-state concentration of bound receptor-ligand complexes using values obtained from experiments.
-We will model an *E. coli* with 7000 receptor molecules in an environment with 10000 ligand molecules.
-The experimentally determined rate constant for ligand-receptor binding is *k*<sub>bind</sub> = 0.0146((molecules/µm<sup>3</sup>)<sup>-1</sup>)s<sup>-1</sup>, and the rate constant for ligand-receptor dissociation is *k*<sub>dissociate</sub> = 35s<sup>-1</sup>.[^Li2004][^Spiro1997][^Stock1991]
+Let's use our formula to show how we could determine the steady state concentration of bound receptor-ligand complexes using values obtained from experimental results.
+We will model an *E. coli* cell with 7000 receptor molecules in an environment containing 10000 ligand molecules.
+The experimentally verified bonding rate is *k*<sub>bind</sub> = 0.0146((molecules/µm<sup>3</sup>)<sup>-1</sup>)s<sup>-1</sup>, and the dissociation rate constant is *k*<sub>dissociate</sub> = 35s<sup>-1</sup>.[^Li2004][^Spiro1997][^Stock1991]

-If we multiply the units of reaction rate constants with the concentrations (with unit molecules/µm<sup>3</sup>) of reactants, we will get the rate of *LT* formation in the unit of
+As an aside, we note that if you find the above units confusing, you are not alone.
+To clarify these units, consider that the concentration of a particle will be measured in (molecules/µm<sup>3</sup>), or number of molecules per unit volume.
+So when we multiply the bonding rate by the concentrations of *L* and *T* particles, then the units become

-(molecules/µm<sup>3</sup>) · (molecules/µm<sup>3</sup>) * ((molecules/µm<sup>3</sup>)<sup>-1</sup>)s<sup>-1</sup> = (molecules/µm<sup>3</sup>)s<sup>-1</sup>
+((molecules/µm<sup>3</sup>)<sup>-1</sup>)s<sup>-1</sup> · (molecules/µm<sup>3</sup>) · (molecules/µm<sup>3</sup>) = (molecules/µm<sup>3</sup>)s<sup>-1</sup>

+That is, the resulting units are in molecules/µm<sup>3</sup> per second, which corresponds to the rate at which the concentration of *LT* complexes is increasing.

-and the rate of *LT* dissociation in the unit of
+**STOP**: Verify that the product of the units of the dissociation rate are also {: .notice--primary}

-(molecules/µm<sup>3</sup>) · (s<sup>-1</sup>) = (molecules/µm<sup>3</sup>)s<sup>-1</sup>

-Hence the rate of formation and dissociation of *LT* are in the same units.
+On the other hand, when *LT* complexes dissociate, we multiply the dissociation constant by the units of *LT* concentration and obtain the same units as before:

+(s<sup>-1</sup>) · (molecules/µm<sup>3</sup>)  = (molecules/µm<sup>3</sup>)s<sup>-1</sup>.

-For these choices of parameters, we obtain the following constants *a*, *b*, *c* in the quadratic equation:
+For these parameters, we obtain the following constants *a*, *b*, *c* in the quadratic equation:

 * *a* = *k*<sub>bind</sub> = 0.0146
 * *b* = - (*k*<sub>bind</sub> · *l*<sub>0</sub> + *k*<sub>bind</sub> · *t*<sub>0</sub> + *k*<sub>dissociate</sub>) = -283.2
 * *c* = *k*<sub>bind</sub> · *l*<sub>0</sub> · *t*<sub>0</sub> = 1022000

-If we solve for [*LT*], we obtain [*LT*] = 4793.
-Calculate for [*L*] and [*T*]:
+When we solve for [*LT*] in the quadratic equation, we obtain [*LT*] = 4793.
+Now that we have this value along with *l*<sub>0</sub> and *t*<sub>0</sub>, we can solve for [*L*] and [*T*] as well:

 [*L*] = *l*<sub>0</sub> - [*LT*] = 5207<br>
 [*T*] = *t*<sub>0</sub> - [*LT*] = 2207

-## Verifying a theoretical steady-state concentration via stochastic simulation
+## Verifying a theoretical steady state concentration via stochastic simulation

 In the [previous module](motifs), we saw how that we could avoid keeping track of the positions of individual diffusing particles if we assume that these particles are well-mixed, i.e., uniformly distributed throughout their environment.
 The *E. coli* cell is so small that we will assume that the concentration of any particle in its immediate surroundings is uniform.
-Therefore, as a proof of concept, let us see if a well-mixed simulation replicates the steady-state concentrations of particles that we just found.
+Therefore, as a proof of concept, let us see if a well-mixed simulation replicates the steady state concentrations of particles that we just found.

-Even though we can calculate steady-state concentrations by hand, we will find a particle-free simulation useful for two reasons.
+Even though we can calculate steady state concentrations by hand, we will find a particle-free simulation useful for two reasons.
 First, this simulation will give us snapshots of the concentrations of particles in the system over multiple time points and allow us to see how quickly the concentrations reach equilibrium.
-Second, we will soon expand our model of chemotaxis to have many particles and reactions that depend on each other, and direct mathematical analysis of the system like what we have done in the section above will quickly become impossible.
-The difficulty at hand is comparable to the famed "*n*-body problem" in physics, where predicting the motions of two celestial objects interacting due to gravity can be done exactly, but there is no known such solution if we add a third body.
+Second, we will soon expand our model of chemotaxis to have many particles and reactions that depend on each other, and direct mathematical analysis of the system like what we have done in the section above will quickly become impossible as the number of particles and reactions grows.

+The difficulty at hand is comparable to the famed "*n*-body problem" in physics.
+Predicting the motions of two celestial objects interacting due to gravity can be done exactly, but there is no known such solution if we add a third body to the system.

 Our particle-free model will apply an approach called **Gillespie's Stochastic Simulation Algorithm**, which is often called the **Gillespie algorithm** or just **SSA** for short.
-Before we explain how this algorithm works, we take a short detour to provide some probabilistic context.
+Before we explain how this algorithm works, we take a short detour to provide some needed probabilistic context.

 ## The Poisson and exponential distributions